goodtft/LCD-show/README.md

 2. Use `SDFormatter.exe` to format your memory card
 3. Use `Win32DiskImager.exe` to burn image to memory card

-## Step 2, Clone this repo onto your rpi
+## Step 2, Clone LCD-show repo onto your RPi

 1. Use SSH to connect the Raspberry Pi
 2. Ensure that the Raspberry Pi is connected to the Internet before executing the following commands: